 “Why aren’t you a craniosacral therapist?”

-And I wondered the same thing myself and found no barriers.
+And I wondered the same thing myself and found no objections.

 This was on a Monday night.
 David told me about a four-day training that started on Thursday.
 I scraped the money together to attend.
-I swapped shifts and had to leave early a couple of days, but I could not pass up this opportunity to learn craniosacral therapy.
+I swapped shifts and had to leave early a couple of days, but I could not pass up this opportunity to start learning biodynamic craniosacral therapy.

 The teacher was Ryan Hallford, and he reminded me a lot of my NLP teacher, Tom Best, with his presence, sense of humor, equanimity, and ability to improvise a guided meditation for giving a craniosacral session.
-The training was entry-level biodynamic craniosacral therapy.
 I took extensive notes.

 I kept attending trainings with Ryan, including some in classical craniosacral therapy, and reading books, watching videos, and most of all practicing on people.